OSC/Open-OnDemand/README.md

     # => /opt/ood/ood_auth_map
     ```

 The principle behind this script is that you call it with a URL encoded `REMOTE_USER` user name as the only argument, and it will return the mapping to the local system user name if it exists.
-This requires the availability of the `/etc/grid-security/grid-mapfile` ([more information](http://toolkit.globus.org/toolkit/docs/2.4/gsi/grid-mapfile_v11.html)).

-### [Authentication] Deploy the Discovery Page
+### [Optional] Deploy the Discovery Page

 Before a user is authenticated, the user is presented with a discovery page where he/she can choose the OpenID Connect Provider.
 For the [ood_auth_discovery](https://github.com/OSC/ood_auth_discovery) repo it is a branded page with a link to CILogon.